cuducos/not-my-ex/README.md

 <small>Obviously, based on [`cuducos/from-my-ex`](https://github.com/cuducos/from-my-ex).</small>

 It supports:
-* Post status updates to both networks with a simple CLI command or GUI interface
+* Post status updates to both networks with a simple CLI command
 * Posting with images
 * Including alt text for images
 * Setting post language

 It does not support:
 * Tagging other users (they would have different IDs and servers in each platform)

+It used to have:
+* A simple [GUI](https://en.wikipedia.org/wiki/Graphical_user_interface) (version 0.1.1), but dropped support to focus on CLI — there are other great GUI out there by now

 ## Getting started